Wrong (Lindsey Buckingham song): Composition and recording

 In a 1992 interview with the Los Angeles Times, Buckingham said that he wrote "Wrong" about "a composite number of people that I know who've fallen into the pitfalls of the trappings of the biz."
 The publication speculated that the song was instead primarily a rebuke of Fleetwood's memoir, which included a passage disputed by Buckingham about the circumstances behind his departure from Fleetwood Mac.
-The following year, Buckingham recounted a story of him overhearing Fleetwood singing the words to "Wrong" in the recording studio while the two were assembling Fleetwood Mac's box set, 25 Years – The Chain; Buckingham believed that Fleetwood was aware of what the lyrics were about based on this interaction.
+The following year, Buckingham recounted a story of him overhearing Fleetwood singing the words to "Wrong" in the recording studio while the two were assembling Fleetwood Mac's box set, 25 Years – The Chain; Buckingham believed that Fleetwood was aware of the song's subject matter based on this interaction.

 Buckingham confirmed in a 2018 interview with Stereogum that "Wrong" was a response to Mick Fleetwood's first memoir, My Life And Adventures In Fleetwood Mac.
 "He [Fleetwood] came out with his book, and it was just kind of a real trashy thing...He doesn’t have a mechanism for self-editing in that way or perhaps discerning where the line is".
 The song goes through a list of Buckingham's grievances with Fleetwood, including his appearance on Puttin' on the Hits, which Buckingham felt "created the wrong visibility" for Fleetwood.

 To achieve the metallic guitar tone on "Wrong", Buckingham applied treble to a gut string guitar, which was connected directly to the recording console.
 He also used a Fender Telecaster and a guitar developed by Rick Turner, the latter of which was recorded directly into a distorted preamp and "came off sounding like elephants mating" according to Buckingham.